 \begin{remark}

 In the search for manifolds with an HKT structure, one can also consider principal bundles $M^8$ with fibre group $U(2)$.
-In such a case, a similar analysis to that presented in Lemma \ref{le:top} will reveal that \be 2 [\mathcal{F}\wedge \mathcal{F}]=p_1(E)=3c_1(E)^2+2\chi+3\tau~, \ee where $E$ is the associated rank 2 complex bundle.
-Again, given the base space $B^4$, the only choice left to determine the topology of the bundles that admit an HKT structure is $c_1(E)\in H^2(B^4, \bZ)$.
+In such a case, a similar analysis to that presented in Lemma \ref{le:top} will reveal that, up to an appropriate overall normalisation of the first term, \be [\mathcal{F}\wedge \mathcal{F}]=p_1(E)=3c_1(E)^2+2\chi+3\tau~, \ee where $E$ is the associated rank 2 complex bundle.
+Again, given the base space $B^4$, the only choice left to determine the topology of the HKT manifold $M^8$ as a principal bundle is $c_1(E)\in H^2(B^4, \bZ)$.

 \end{remark}